 Aside from that, the CMS also provides a graphic interface to add and manage articles, media, menus, extensions and change settings.

 Here, too, page builders are emerging to help beginners implement more complex layouts without having to code.
 Joomla also comes with one-click updates.
-Overall, the CMS offers more functionality out of the box than WordPress but is consequently also more complex.
+In overall, the CMS offers more functionality out of the box than WordPress but is consequently also more complex.

-The Drupal installation works the same as for its predecessors.
-In addition to that, the CMS also offers so-called distributions that are Drupal versions with extensions and modules pre-installed.
+The Drupal installation works the same as for the previously mentioned CMS.
+Additionally, the CMS also offers so-called distributions which are the Drupal version of the pre-installed extensions and modules.
 They make it easier to start building certain kinds of websites.

 Drupal’s admin area offers a lot of customization options from the get-go.
 This gives you a lot of control over your site.
-However, it also meant that the Drupal interface was the most complicated.
+Unfortunately, in the past, it also meant that the Drupal interface was the most complicated.
 Yet, in recent time there have been efforts to simplify it.

 Aside from that, Drupal is the most technically advanced solution of our CMS comparison.
-Unfortunately that means it requires a working knowledge of PHP, HTML and other programming languages to make any meaningful changes.
+That also means it requires a working knowledge of PHP, HTML and other programming languages to make any meaningful changes.
 This includes updating your site, which often requires you to make code adjustments to make existing components compatible with the new version.

-As a consequence, Drupal comes with the steepest learning curve and requires the most knowledge.
-As you can imagine, this also makes it hard to hand a site over to clients.
+Consequently, Drupal comes with the steepest learning curve and requires the most knowledge.
+As you can imagine, this also makes it hard to hand a site over to the clients.

 One thing paid solutions have going for themselves is that they offer a defined and central point of contact.
 If something is not working, you know who to talk to.
 Open source solutions, which by definition have no single owner, don’t have that.
 For that reason, it’s important that they put other support structures into place.

-One of the advantages of using WordPress is that you become part of one of the largest online communities in existence.
-As a consequence, there are abundant opportunities for support.
+One of the advantages of using WordPress is that you become a part of one of the largest online communities in existence.
+Consequently, there are abundant opportunities for support.

-There is also a wide network of blogs publishing on the topic (such as this one) so you can usually find solutions to your problems posted online.
-The aforementioned freelance developers and agencies offer paid support if necessary.
+There is also a wide network of blogs published on the topic (such as this one) so you can usually find solutions to your problems posted online.
+The aforementioned freelance developers and agencies offer paid support when necessary.

 The platform itself is also well maintained with regular updates coming out every three to four months.
 These bring new features, improvements and security measures to keep your site a well-oiled machine.

 As the second-largest open source CMS on the web, Joomla also has a good support structure in place.
 The first address is the official help portal.
-Here, you can ask questions and receive technical support.
+You can ask questions and receive technical support there.
 The community is not as big as for WordPress but you can still get replies quickly and easily.

 Aside from that, you can dig into the documentation, sign up to mailing lists and even swing by a dedicated IRC chatroom.
-As for WordPress, there are also third-party resources such as blog posts and paid trainings online.
-Professional services from developers also exist.
+Similarly to WordPress, there are third-party resources such as blog posts and paid trainings online.
+Professional services from developers are also available.

 As for technical maintenance, Joomla is updated more frequently than WordPress.
-In general there is a new minor version every one to three month.
-However, major releases come out only about once a year.
+In general, there is a new minor version every one to three months.
+Major releases come out only about once a year.

 Drupal also comes with a regular update cycle.
 Users can expect a new version every few months.

 If you have technical difficulties or questions, you can rely on the community support in the form of documentation, support forums and user groups.
 The community is active and welcoming even though it’s smaller than Joomla or WordPress groups.

 The ability to customize websites built with a CMS (and the CMS itself) is paramount for users.
-The systems serve a highly diverse user base and need to be able to accommodate many different use cases.
-That means, in addition to a solid core product, they have to offer ways to extend and modify it.
+The systems serve a highly diverse user base and need to be able to accommodate many different cases.
+Therefore, additionally to a solid core product, they have to offer ways to extend and modify it.

-Customizability is another strong point of the WordPress platform.
+Customizability is another advantage of the WordPress platform.
 There’s almost nothing that you can not change.
 Even the built-in options allow you to make sweeping design and functionality changes.
-From the admin panel’s color scheme over site design to custom menus, widgets, background images and header images.
+From the admin panel’s color scheme and site design to custom menus, widgets, background images and header images.

-In addition to that, there are almost 55,000 plugins and several thousand themes only waiting to extend your site.
-Whatever site purpose or functionality you have in mind, there are likely already specialized themes and/or plugins for it.
-And that’s not even talking about the numerous premium offers.
+Additionally, there are almost 55,000 plugins and several thousand themes only waiting to extend your site.
+Whichever site purpose or functionality you have in mind, there are likely already specialized themes and/or plugins for it.
+That’s not even including the numerous premium offers.

-In addition to that, child themes give you the ability to modify almost anything about your site in a safe way.
+Child themes give you the ability to modify almost anything on your site in a safe way.
 That way you can completely make it fit your needs.

 In short, WordPress can be molded into any type of website you want.

 Joomla also has a theme and plugin ecosystem in place to add new features to your site.
-However, they have many more different types of extensions:
+They also have many more different types of extensions:

-- Templates — These are the same as WordPress themes.
-Templates handle the look, feel and layout of your website including that of the back end.
+- Templates — These are the same as for WordPress themes.
+Templates handle the look, feel and layout of your website including the back end.

 - Components — Modify parts of the page body and have their own menu items in the Joomla back end.